Frank S. Reasoner: Biography

 Reasoner was promoted to first lieutenant in December, and completed Officers Basic School at Marine Corps Schools, Quantico, Virginia, in January 1963.
 He then embarked for a three-year tour of duty with the Fleet Marine Force in the Pacific area.
 During his entire overseas tour, he served with the 3rd Reconnaissance Battalion.
-Assigned initially to the 1st Marine Brigade, at Kāne'ohe Bay, Hawaii, he served with Company B, 3rd Reconnaissance Battalion, 4th Marines, and moved with his organization to Vietnam in April 1965.
+Assigned initially to the 1st Marine Brigade, at Kāne'ohe Bay, Hawaii, he served with Company A, 3rd Reconnaissance Battalion, 4th Marines, and moved with his organization to Vietnam in April 1965.
 On 20 June 1965, he was designated Commanding Officer, Company A, 3rd Reconnaissance Battalion, 3rd Marine Division (Reinforced).

 On 12 July 1965, Reasoner was leading an 18-man patrol from Company A near Đại Lộc, approximately 18 km southwest of Danang, when it was attacked by a company-sized Vietcong force.
 Reasoner was killed and 3 other Marines were wounded in the engagement.